 - Gratuities for the team at the end of your stay

-Riding on through Fraser lands with fantastic, far reaching views over the Great Glen, we descend to Fort Augustus which is site of the old barracks at the head of Loch Ness.
+Riding on through Fraser lands we follow the new, South Loch Ness Trail, which winds through forests before climbing to Suidhe Chumein for fantastic, far reaching views over Loch Tarf, the Great Glen and the hills beyond, we follow the road for the last few miles to descend to Fort Augustus, site of the old barracks at the head of Loch Ness.

 In Diana's Outlandish Companion, this is the area where Lallybroch would be situated and we see a potential contender!
 There are plenty of great opportunities today for some breathtaking canters.

 The ride today visits places associated with the Outlander Books.